awconstable/austenconstable.com/content/posts/2019-10-12-migrating-from-wordpress-to-gatsby.md

 ## Move and rename Markdown files

 From the output directory of ExitWP use the following script to move posts to a directory structure which preserves WordPress' url scheme.

+_Update 06/11/2019: I misunderstood the role of directories in url scheme.
+In fact the url is specified by the slug in Front Matter.
+Ultimately I did change my url schema for simplicity.
+The bash script below may still be useful to organise your posts._

 ```bash
 #!/bin/bash